 The wire wheel is a device from another era.
 Invented early in the 19th Century, the first successful automotive wheels were produced by Rudge-Whitworth of Coventry about 100 years later.

-The Italian firm Borrani, started in 1922 making Rudge-Whitworths under licence but, in time, its own name became as well-known.
-Once the sports car default, by the mid Sixties, the alloy wheel was in its ascendancy and the wire wheel was beginning to look like an anachronism.
-There were still certain Sixties designs that suited wires, a Series one Jaguar XJ and a modernist Series 1 Rover P6 both look surprisingly well on wires but, by the end of the decade, even stalwart Borrani customer Ferrari has switched mainly to alloys.
+In 1922 the Italian firm Borrani started making Rudge-Whitworths under licence but, in time, its own name became as well-known.
+Once the sports car default, by the mid Sixties the alloy wheel was in its ascendancy and the wire wheel was beginning to look like an anachronism.
+There were still certain Sixties designs that suited wires, both a Series one Jaguar XJ and a modernist Series 1 Rover P6 look surprisingly well on wires but, by the end of the decade, even stalwart Borrani customer Ferrari has switched mainly to alloys.
 Continue reading “Theme : Wheels – Wires”